avnes/terraform-template-project/README.md

 ## Steps after repo creation

 - Update the title in this README.md file.
-- Create repository secret RENOVATE_TOKEN with a repo scoped GitHub token.
-- Create repository secret RENOVATE_GIT_AUTHOR with the GitHub author name in format: FirstName LastName \<email-address\> for the user that owns the GitHub token.
 - Remove any *.tf files you do not need; usually backend.tf and potentially terraform.tfvars.
-- Update .github/workflows/renovate.yaml with the new repo name (and possibly owner).
 - Remove this section in this README.md file.
 - Add and Commit to Git :)